Published on November 21st, 2014 | by Ruben7

 Not only the names may need to change, also the way of communicating needs to change.
 Websites, social media and other platforms can reach a wider and younger audience.
 Magazines or print ads are expensive and less specific.
 In this respect, sherry can learn a lot from the whisky industry for example.
 Also bodegas should take care of communications themselves, whereas nowadays they rely too much on local distributors in my opinion.

 - Experimentation: the D.O.
 Jerez is one of the oldest D.O.’s in Spain and one of the most traditional.
 Lots of production practices of sherry are based on old traditions.
 Maybe the time has come to question some of them, or at least create new categories that provide a playground for young winemakers that are ready to take sherry into the future.
 Different grape varieties, variations in fortification… can lead to interesting results.
-This is (slowly) happening as we speak.
+This is (slowly) happening as we speak although this D.O. is often reluctant to make the regulations less strict.

-In a way I think sherry is a flexible wine: its wide variety of styles allows producers to focus on the types that are more popular without having to turn their business upside down.
+On a positive note I think sherry is a flexible wine: its wide variety of styles allows producers to focus on the types that are more popular without having to turn their business upside down.
 Interesting times are ahead.

 Please let me know what you think about this.
 It would be nice to spark a discussion on the future of sherry.